shaayaansayed/comment2votes/README.md

 The architecture has an encode and decode stage.
 The encode stage takes in char values.
 The decode stage is prompted by an EOS tag (-1 in the current implementation) and outputs a number representing the predicted votes.

 Note: This project is for learning purposes.
-The code is heavily influenced and at many points identifical (especially the util directory) to [Andrej Karpathy's char-rnn.](https://github.com/karpathy/char-rnn/blob/master/Readme.md)
+The code is heavily influenced and at many points adapted (especially the util directory) from [Andrej Karpathy's char-rnn.](https://github.com/karpathy/char-rnn/blob/master/Readme.md)